Millennials in the United States: Date and age range definitions

 Oxford Living Dictionaries describes a millennial as a person "born between the early 1980s and the late 1990s."
 Merriam-Webster Dictionary defines millennial as "a person born in the 1980s or 1990s."

 Jonathan Rauch, senior fellow at the Brookings Institution, wrote for The Economist in 2018 that "generations are squishy concepts", but the 1981 to 1996 birth cohort is a "widely accepted" definition for millennials.
 Reuters also state that the "widely accepted definition" is 1981–1996.

 Although the United States Census Bureau have said that "there is no official start and end date for when millennials were born" and they do not officially define millennials, a U.S. Census publication in 2022 noted that Millennials are "colloquially defined as" the cohort born from 1981 to 1996, using this definition in a breakdown of Survey of Income and Program Participation (SIPP) data.
 The Pew Research Center defines millennials as born from 1981 to 1996, choosing these dates for "key political, economic and social factors", including the September 11 terrorist attacks, the 2003 invasion of Iraq, Great Recession, and Internet explosion.
 The United States Library of Congress explains that "defining generations is not an exact science" however cites Pew's 1981-1996 definition to define millennials.
 Various media outlets and statistical organizations have cited Pew's definition including The Washington Post, The New York Times, The Wall Street Journal, PBS, The Los Angeles Times, and the United States Bureau of Labor Statistics.
 The Brookings Institution defines the millennial generation as those born from 1981 to 1996, as does Gallup, Federal Reserve Board, American Psychological Association, and CBS.

 Psychologist Jean Twenge defines millennials as those born 1980–1994.
 CNN reports that studies often use 1981–1996 to define millennials, but sometimes list 1980–2000.
 Sociologist Elwood Carlson, who calls the generation "New Boomers", identified the birth years of 1983–2001, based on the upswing in births after 1983 and finishing with the "political and social challenges" that occurred after the 9/11 terrorist acts.
-Author Neil Howe defines millennials as being born from 1982 to 2004 in his most recent book, The Fourth Turning is Here.

 The cohorts born during the cusp years before and after millennials have been identified as "microgenerations" with characteristics of both generations.
 Names given to these cuspers include Xennials, Generation Catalano, the Oregon Trail Generation; Zennials, and Zillennials, respectively.